testing-library/eslint-plugin-testing-library/docs/rules/jest-dom-prefer-enabled-disabled.md

 ## Rule Details

 This rule aims to prevent false positives and improve readability and should only be used with the @testing-library/jest-dom package.
-See below for examples of those potential issues and why this rule is useful.
+See below for examples of those potential issues and why this rule is recommended.
 The rule is autofixable and will replace any instances of `.toHaveProperty()` or `.toHaveAttribute()` with `.toBeEnabled()` or `toBeDisabled()` as appropriate.

+In addition, to avoid double negatives and confusing syntax, `expect(element).not.toBeDisabled()` is also reported and auto-fixed to `expect(element).toBeEnabled()` and visa versa.

 ### False positives